-For a given cache size, the performance of static cache locking scales better than the one of static cache analysis with an increasing degree of associativity W. Indeed, static cache locking takes benefit of the increasing degree of associativity to eliminate both intra-task and inter-task interference, which explains that the CPU utilization increases with W. In contrast, the static cache analysis method we have used does not scale well with W.
+Impact of the degree of associativity.
+For a given cache size, the performance of static cache locking scales better than the one of static cache analysis with an increasing degree of associativity W. Indeed, static cache locking takes benefit of the increasing degree of associativity to eliminate both intra-task and inter-task interference, which explains that the CPU utilization increases with W. In contrast, the static cache analysis method we have used does not scale well with W. This comes from the pessimistic way the instructions are classified (see § 2.2.1).